How We Partner

 Find the real problems.
 Not the surface complaint, the actual bottleneck and root cause.
 No AI required.

 Diagnosing is where the human does what AI can't: figure out what actually matters.
-The surface complaint is rarely the real problem.
-'We need AI for marketing' isn't a diagnosis.
-'Our two-person team spends hours a week on research that never gets read' is getting closer to one.
-And once you've found the root cause, you're ready to fix the problem.
+"We need AI for marketing" isn't a diagnosis.
+"Our two-person team spends hours a week on research that never gets used" is getting closer to one.
+Once you find the real problem, you're ready to fix it.

 02 Design